 Describe Teradata’s cutting-edge services which address all the needs of its customers.

-With all the investments made in analytics today, we feel it iss time to stop buying into partial solutions that over promise and under deliver.
+With all the investments made in analytics today, we feel it is time to stop buying into partial solutions that over promise and under deliver.
 It’s time to invest in answers that drive business outcomes.
 Only Teradata leverages all of the data, all of the time, so companies can analyze anything, deploy anywhere, and deliver analytics that matter most to their business.
-The cool thing about Teradata is we this on-premises, in the cloud, or anywhere in between.
+The cool thing about Teradata is we are on-premises, in the cloud, or anywhere in between.
 We call this pervasive data intelligence.
 It’s the answer to the complexity, cost and inadequacy of today’s analytics.

 What was your life changing event/ incident that changed your life?